 - For a neater look, trim the mustache to the same length as the rest of your goatee.

 How to Create a Sharp Jawline

-Chiselled jawlines send a strong, masculine message.
+Chiseled jawlines send a strong, masculine message.
 Not every man is born with great jawline genetics, but luckily you can go some way to achieving a sharp jawline with some clever beard trimming.
 To create a sharp jawline, you will need to define strong angles in your beard.
 Make sure that your beard accentuates the angle of your jaw near your ears, and opt for a shorter fade on your neckline.
-By creating more weight in the right areas of your beard, you can make your jawline appear far more chiselled.
+By creating more weight in the right areas of your beard, you can make your jawline appear far more chiseled.

 Your beard neckline is the point where your jaw meets your neckline, and you can determine where you should shave below by using the two-finger rule.
 Simply place your middle finger on your Adam's apple and then your index finger above it.
 The area located below your fingers is where the lowest section of your facial hair should be.